christofmuc/JammerNetz/README.md

 ## Building on Windows

+We use [CMake 3.14](https://cmake.org/) and Visual Studio 2017 for C++.
+Make sure to have both of these installed.
+Newer Visual Studios might work as well, you can select them as generators in CMake.

+Optionally, if you want to produce a Windows-style installer for your band members: We always recommend the [InnoSetup](http://www.jrsoftware.org/isinfo.php) tool, really one of these golden tools that despite its age shines on and on.
+Download it and install it, it will automatically be picked up and used by the build process.
 Using CMake and building JammerNetz client and server is a multi-step build, which we have simplified by providing a little batch script.
 Simply open a command line in the downloaded root directory `<JammerNetzDir>` and run

     buildWindows.bat